QuangHuy54/ChatbotTKPM/README.md

 In this project, I have also provided an example of the front-end implementation for the chatbot used for experimentation.
 The front-end is built using React with Material-UI for styling, and it communicates with the backend through an API to fetch and respond to user queries.

 ## Features
-- Uilizes **Google Cloud Vertex AI** to interact with the powerful Gemini generative AI model
+- Utilized **Google Cloud Vertex AI** to interact with the powerful Gemini generative AI model
-- Handle task-related chat messages using **function calling**, allowing the model to access external tools like Firebase Admin SDK.
+- Handle task-related chat messages using **function calling**, allowing the model to access external tools like Firebase Admin SDK
 - Built with Flask and integrated with a React frontend
 - API endpoint to receive messages and process conversations